Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 ![](images/geo_scores.png)
 <p align="center"><i><b>Figure 5.</b> PR-AUC, ROC-AUC and F1-scores for different subregions</i></p>

-As seen in the figure below, results for Sub-Saharan Africa, MENA and EECAare somewhat similar to the performance of XGBoost in the first problem, especially regarding ROC-AUC and F1 scores.
+As seen in the figure below, results for Sub-Saharan Africa, MENA and EECA are somewhat similar to the performance of XGBoost in the first problem, especially regarding ROC-AUC and F1 scores.
 On the other hand, the PR-AUC scores are slightly lower (0.45-0.5 vs. 0.54 previously).

 Sadly, the classifiers of civil war events in Latin America and South and East Asia and Oceania performed much worse.
 For the latter area, PR-AUC, ROC-AUC and F1 values resemble MLP performance in Step 1.